-For more than 30 years, the bankruptcy chapter 7 lawyers at the Bunch & Brock Law Firm in Lexington, Kentucky have helped clients who are overcome by financial problems.
-Attorneys at our firm take a personalized approach to both you and your situation, helping to determine if filing for Chapter 7 is the right choice for you.
+For more than 30 years, the Kentucky Chapter 7 lawyers at the Bunch & Brock Law Firm in Lexington, Kentucky, have helped clients who are overcome by financial problems.
+Attorneys at our firm take a personalized approach to both you and your situation, helping to determine whether filing for Chapter 7 is the right choice.

 To discuss your options for debt relief, contact Bunch & Brock today.